yantra-core/CrossWindow.js/ReadMe.md

 </h4>

-A `22kb` utility library for cross-window communication LocalStorage and BroadcastChannel.
+A `22kb` utility library for cross-window communication using LocalStorage and BroadcastChannel.

 You can use CrossWindow.js to build applications that need to be aware of the positional metadata of other open browser windows.
-CrossWindow allows you to send spatially aware data messages to the "best" available window.
+CrossWindow allows you to send spatially aware data messages to the "best" available window by ordinal value.

 **CDN Release Latest**
 | Files          | CDN                                         | Size |